yoyoberenguer/NE555-timer-/README.md

 ![External C charge and discharge](https://github.com/yoyoberenguer/NE555-timer-/blob/main/External_C.bmp)

-Below the real comparator U1B ouput when Uc (capacitor voltage) goes below 1/3 Vcc.
+Below the comparator U1B (real) ouput when Uc (capacitor voltage) goes below 1/3 Vcc.
 The transition from low to hight state is very brief since the UC voltage is below 1/3Vcc for a very short period (since the Capacitor will start charging)